How To Read a Tape Measure Accurately + Tips and Tricks

 The belt clip on the back of the case can be hooked onto your apron or tool belt to help keep your tape measure close!

-It takes some practice to read the markings and figure out the fractions quickly, but with time, it definitely gets better.
+If your fraction homework from grade school is still not fresh in your mind, don’t worry – it takes some practice to read tape measure markings and figure out the fractions quickly, but it gets easier with time!

-Getting accurate measurements doesn’t only involve reading the lines on the tape.
+Getting accurate measurements doesn’t only involve reading the measuring tape numbers.
+There are other factors to remember to get the most exact measurement.

-You should protect your tape measure like your child.
-Don’t let the tape twist or bend.
-This can damage the tape and lead to inaccurate readings.
+To keep your tape measure working properly, treat it gently and protect it like your child – don’t let the tape twist or bend, as this can damage it and ultimately lead to inaccurate measurements.

-Here are a few little details to pay close attention to so you get the most accurate readings –
+Here are a few more details to pay close attention to so you get the most accurate readings:

 - Keep the tape straight – When measuring, keep the tape completely straight – in all directions.